Ersanio/snes-assembly-book/docs/programming/branches.md

 Label1:            ;
 RTS                ; End.
 ```
 This code will store $01 to $7E1245, if $7E0000 has the value $02.
-If RAM address $7E0000 doesn’t have the value $02, the code will instead do nothing and simply return.
+If RAM address $7E0000 doesn't have the value $02, the code will instead do nothing and simply return.

 ## Comparing addresses
 You can also compare RAM addresses with each other.
 For example: